gatewaycash/gateway/modules/api/README.md

-# Gateway API Backend
+# Gateway API and Backend Server

-A server for managing merchants and payments
+A sever for managing merchants and payments

 ## Initial Setup